akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240211000000/index.md

 Categories: cs-LG, cs.LG
 Keyword Score: 20
 Keywords: Recurrent Neural Network, Transformer
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.06808v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.06808v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.06808v1.pdf" filename="2402.06808v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.06808v2.pdf" filename="2402.06808v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-In healthcare, thanks to many model agnostic methods, explainability of the prediction scores made by deep learning applications has improved.
-However, we note that for daily or hourly risk of deterioration prediction of in-hospital patients, not only the predicted risk probability score matters, but also the variance of the risk scores play key roles in aiding clinical decision making.
-In this paper, we propose to use delta's method to approximate variance of prediction deterministically, such that the SHAP method can be adopted to attribute contribution of variance.
-The prediction variance is estimated by sampling the conditional hidden space in variational models and is propagated to input clinical variables based on Shapley values of the variance game.
-This approach works with variational time series models such as variational <b>recurrent</b> <b>neural</b> <b>networks</b> and variational <b>transformers.</b> We further argue that variational time series models are perfect fits for achieving a balance between predictive power and explainability through a series of experiments on a public clinical ICU datasets.
-Since SHAP values are additive, we also postulate that the SHAP importance of clinical variables with respect to prediction variations can guide their frequency of measurements.
+Missingness and measurement frequency are two sides of the same coin.
+How frequent should we measure clinical variables and conduct laboratory tests?
+It depends on many factors such as the stability of patient conditions, diagnostic process, treatment plan and measurement costs.
+The utility of measurements varies disease by disease, patient by patient.
+In this study we propose a novel view of clinical variable measurement frequency from a predictive modeling perspective, namely the measurements of clinical variables reduce uncertainty in model predictions.
+To achieve this goal, we propose variance SHAP with variational time series models, an application of Shapley Additive Expanation(SHAP) algorithm to attribute epistemic prediction uncertainty.
+The prediction variance is estimated by sampling the conditional hidden space in variational models and can be approximated deterministically by delta's method.
+This approach works with variational time series models such as variational <b>recurrent</b> <b>neural</b> <b>networks</b> and variational <b>transformers.</b> Since SHAP values are additive, the variance SHAP of binary data imputation masks can be directly interpreted as the contribution to prediction variance by measurements.
+We tested our ideas on a public ICU dataset with deterioration prediction task and study the relation between variance SHAP and measurement time intervals.

 {{</citation>}}

-### (27/50 | 55/197) Low-Rank Learning by Design: the Role of Network Architecture and Activation Linearity in Gradient Rank Collapse (Bradley T. Baker et al., 2024)
+### (28/50 | 55/199) Low-Rank Learning by Design: the Role of Network Architecture and Activation Linearity in Gradient Rank Collapse (Bradley T. Baker et al., 2024)

 {{<citation>}}